qmk/qmk_firmware/docs/keycodes_us_ansi_shifted.md

 ## Caveats

-Unfortunately, these keycodes cannot be used in Mod-Taps or Layer-Taps, since any modifiers specified in the keycode are ignored.
-However, this functionality may still be implemented with more manual work by [intercepting the tap hold decision](https://docs.qmk.fm/mod_tap#intercepting-mod-taps) of the key.
+Unfortunately, these keycodes cannot be used in Mod-Taps or Layer-Taps, since any modifiers specified in the keycode will be ignored.
+However, this functionality may still be implemented with slightly more work by [intercepting the tap-hold decision](mod_tap#intercepting-mod-taps) of the key.

 Additionally, you may run into issues when using Remote Desktop Connection on Windows.
 Because these codes send shift very rapidly, Remote Desktop may miss the codes.